jlcarr/LeetCode/README.md

 - **Memory**: 14.3 MB
 - **Solution**: DFS, keeping a dictionary from node values to their copies.

+### Problem 134
+- **Name**: Gas Station
+- **Runtime**: 694 ms
+- **Memory**: 19 MB
+- **Solution**: First check the loop has positive value by summing the gas minus the costs.
+Now since it's a non-decreasing loop imagine the graph showing the accumulated gas as a graph wrapped around a cylinder to show the cyclical nature: starting from anywhere if we do one full turn and identify the lowest point we can then rotate so it will always be at the bottom.
+Therefore identify the cumulative sum min index.

 ### Problem 139
 - **Name**: Word Break
 - **Runtime**: 45 ms